Integrated Brain & Nervous System Training

 Neurofeedback provides real-time information.
 Coaching and physiology supports help those changes stabilize outside the training room.

-We begin with a structured assessment — understanding your history, patterns, and goals.
+We begin with an assessment — understanding your history, patterns, and goals.
 Objective tools such as qEEG brain mapping and cognitive measures help guide training decisions.

 Training sessions are scheduled consistently and adjusted over time based on your response.